Devil's Third

-Devil's Third (デビルズサード, Debiruzu Sādo) is a 2015 action-adventure game developed by Valhalla Game Studios and published by Nintendo for the Wii U. The Wii U version was released in most regions in August 2015, and later in North America in December 2015.
+is a 2015 action-adventure game developed by Valhalla Game Studios and published by Nintendo for the Wii U. It was released in most regions in August 2015, and later in North America in December 2015.

 An online multiplayer-only version for Windows, titled Devil's Third Online, was released in collaboration with Korean publisher Nexon in Japan in June 2016.
 The free-to-play Windows version also supported voice-chat, which the Wii U version lacked.
 The Windows version was discontinued in March 2017.

 Despite receiving positive reviews in Japan, the Wii U version received negative reviews internationally upon release.
 Devil's Third was the final game directed by Tomonobu Itagaki before his death in 2025.

 Gameplay

 While the camera is usually set to follow Ivan, the player character, the camera shifts into a first person perspective when aiming.
 Unlike many modern third-person shooters, it does not adopt an over-the-shoulder approach, instead opting for a more traditional camera that is directly behind the character, save for when ducking behind cover.
 Melee combat consists of chaining together a series of attacks, often followed with a cinematic takedown.
 In addition, melee weapons can be swapped, thrown at enemies, and stolen mid-counter.

 It features online play and a means of reshaping the battlefield via a sort of level editor.
 It features three types of progression currency: Clan Funds, Dollen, and Golden Eggs.
 Among choosing sides in game modes, there is a third side known as the "Free Entry" option, which is said to be the option that would appeal to the Lone Wolf type of player.
-It isn't clear as to what this actually does, but it is implied that "Free Entry" players fight as a third force that does not contribute to either team.
+It is not clear as to what this actually does, but it is implied that "Free Entry" players fight as a third force that does not contribute to either team.
 On December 29, 2016, at 1PM Japan Standard Time, Nintendo shut down the servers for the Wii U version of Devil's Third.